What is a Shopify Backorder?

 A waitlist gives them that choice without you losing the sale entirely.
 By adding an email capture form to sold-out product pages, you create a low-friction way for shoppers to stay engaged.

-This goes beyond just communication.
 A waitlist also acts as a demand signal.
 If hundreds of people opt in for restock alerts, that’s data you can use to forecast future orders, decide which SKUs to prioritize, and even determine how aggressively to reorder.

 It also keeps your email list growing with high-intent buyers who have already shown interest.